jithumani/mercedes/producer/README.md

 NOTE: It will start filling petrol once the input has 'openLid'=true and stops untill the next manual trigger of 'openLid'=false.

+## Authentication details to be passed in Header as basic authentication which are hard coded:
+username :user
+password  :password

 ## Requirements

 For building and running the application you need: